Mosquito Coast

 Administrative Divisions

-The kingdom is divided into three jurisdictions or counties.
+The kingdom is divided into three counties.
 In the west is County Cumberland; in the east is County Essex; in the south is County Kent.
 The capital is at Norwich in Cumberland; other chief cities include Port Pennab, Oxbridge (the Oxe River cuts through the middle of the country) and West Canterbury.
 Most settlements consist of small villages along the roads or else Royal Park Service reserve stations that provide basic services to the ecotourism and scholarly pursuits of the country's visitors.

 History

 Various border skirmishes and minor wars between English and Castilian forces were normal between the xvij and early xix centuries.
-It wasn't until 1932 that an official treaty of peace was signed between England and the Central American Community, later ratified by the kingdom, that set the boundaries of the two countries.
+It was not until 1932 that an official treaty of peace was signed between England and the Central American Community, later ratified by the kingdom, that set the boundaries of the two countries.
 The kingdom's territory would extend from 13°N to the northern seacoast, and would not extend past 82°W except as specified by treaty.
 Some finagling was done on both sides so that an equitable border was achieved.

 Geography